BluFedora/BifrostEngine/docs/notes/OrganizedThoughts/Strings.md

 ## String Hashing

 Using CRC-32 (or FNV-1a) as the hash algorithm for a unique id for strings works out pretty well.
+For handling collisions you can either:
-For handling collision just DONT and have the debug build check that there are no collisions or you can actually handle it by doing a real string compare after the hash compare passes.
+  - Just dont't handle it and then have the debug build check that there are no collisions or
+  - You can actually handle it by doing a real string compare after the hash compare passes.

 [CRC-32 Info](https://www.gamedev.net/reference/articles/article1941.asp)